 - Babies over 12 months old are ‘not just playing around‘ if they are still interested in breastfeeding.
 To them, those boobs are attached to mummy, and those boobs contain yummy, nutritious food.
 And, you have to remember, even a two year old is still very much a baby!

 The bottom line is that you need to listen to your emotions and your heart.
 If you’re happy breastfeeding and your child is, then keep going!
 There is no age when breastfeeding becomes gross.
 There is no age when your child becomes “too big for that now“, they will not be going to their first job with a boob in their mouth.
 There is no reason to compare when little Johnny weaned as opposed to your child… because every child is different.

-The very loose natural weaning age is anywhere between 2 and 7 years old!
+As for the end of breastfeeding, the very loose natural weaning age is anywhere between 2 and 7 years old!
 There is no universal weaning age.
 If well meaning friends, family and doctors raise their eyebrows and ask you, “Are you still feeding them?”
 Just politely say something like “Yes, didn’t you know that breastfed babies and toddlers tend to have higher IQs” or, “Yes, didn’t you know that the longer I breastfeed, the lower my chances or getting ovarian cancer are, how cool is that!”